Notebook: Rookie CB Devon Witherspoon questionable for Seahawks opener

 Carroll likes Hurtt moving to press box

-Second-year defensive coordinator Clint Hurtt is calling the games this season from the press box after spending last season on the sidelines.
+Second-year defensive coordinator Clint Hurtt is calling the games this season from the press box after spending last season on the sideline.

 Hurtt said this week he liked being on the field last year in part to be able to communicate directly with players, with one reason he wanted to so because the team had a number of new coaches in 2022.